caseywdunn/course_bio_philosophy/readme.md

 Most readings will come from:

-    Peter Godfrey-Smith.
+> Peter Godfrey-Smith.
 2013.
 Philosophy of Biology.
 Princeton University Press.
 ISBN:978-0691174679

-This text is abbreviated as PGS in the schedule below.
+This required text is abbreviated as PGS in the schedule below.

-Additional readings will be drawn from the literature, and provided 5 days before each class.
+Additional readings will be drawn from the literature, and provided at least 5 days before each class.

 ## Academic integrity